These 21 tips for business email writing are the essence of the training presented in the Business Writing Center email course materials.

 - Write business emails containing only content you would be willing to send to everyone involved.

-- Don’t write gossip, very personal issues, or sensitive issues email.
+- Don’t write gossip, very personal issues, or sensitive issues in email.

 - Business emails are commonly forwarded and circulated, so write as though everyone involved is going to read the email.